 Dry Fly Fishing the Land of Giants

 The dry fly fishing at the Land of Giants can be fantastic.
-Swarms of caddis, pale morning dun and trico hatches can be epic, not to mention the grasshopper fishing during the afternoons.
+Swarms of caddis, pale morning dun and trico hatches can be epic, not to mention the terrestrial fishing during the afternoons.
 Seeing one of these giants slurp a big foam dry fly off the surface of the water can be an exhilarating experience.

 Target Species